Why I love this chocolate pudding recipe

 The Gilmore girls really like pudding.
 Did you know that?
 So much so that Lorelai was super impressed that her mother thoughtful enough to have it made for the Friday night dinner before Rory’s birthday.

-I have never really been a huge fan of pudding, but I thought if the girls like, I could give it another chance – with this homemade chocolate pudding recipe.
+I have never really been a huge fan of pudding, but I thought if the Gilmore Girls like it, I could give it another chance – with this homemade chocolate pudding recipe.

 Making this homemade salted chocolate pudding is easier than ever, too.
 Even the Gilmore girls could do it.
 At least I’d like to think they could.
 I’m positive college-aged Rory could.
 It’s basically just thickened sweetened milk with chocolate stirred in.